-Diodes (NAS: DIOD) managed to meet estimates last quarter, but investors hope that it will surpass expectations this quarter.
-The company will unveil its latest earnings on Tuesday.
-Diodes is a designer, manufacturer, and supplier of high-quality, application-specific standard products within the semiconductor markets and in the consumer electronics, computing, communications, industrial, and automotive markets.
+Diodes (NAS: DIOD) only managed to meet estimates last quarter, but investors hope that it will surpass expectations this quarter.
+The company will unveil its latest earnings Tuesday.
+Diodes is a designer, manufacturer, and supplier of application-specific standard products within the semiconductor market and in the consumer electronics, computing, communications, industrial, and automotive markets.

 What analysts say:

 What our community says:

 CAPS All-Stars are solidly backing the stock with 94% granting it an "outperform" rating.
 The community at large agrees with the All-Stars with 93.3% assigning it a rating of "outperform."
 Fools have embraced Diodes, though the message boards have been quiet lately with only 78 posts in the past 30 days.
 Diodes' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 Diodes' income has fallen year over year by an average of 90.5%.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.

 One final thing: If you want to keep tabs on Diodes movements, and for more analysis on the company, make sure you add it to your watchlist.